vedikas01/Project_AI-ML/README.md

 # Project_AI-ML
-Landscape Recognition Model using Machine Learning and Image Classification Techniques
+Developed a Landscape Recognition Model using Machine Learning and Image Classification Techniques